vanshwassan/dAPI-payments/README.md

 $ yarn sendPayment
 ```

 - To check the receipt for the payment, use the NFT's tokenId.
-This returns the USD Evalue of how much the user paid:
+This returns the USD value of how much the user paid:

 ```bash
 $ yarn checkReceipt